NumesSanguis/FACSvatar/docs/source/defaultsetup.rst

 You can either

 * Download a `modified OpenFace v2.0.6 <https://numessanguis.stackstorage.com/s/qHqzGSi5zxC73rk/>`_
+   * All copyright of OpenFace belongs to Carnegie Mellon University.
+By using this software, you agree to their licensing terms found here: https://github.com/TadasBaltrusaitis/OpenFace/
+   *
 * Or build the modified version yourself following these instructions:

 """"""""""""""""""""""""""